wikipedia2vec/wikipedia2vec/docs/index.md

 Learning Embeddings from a Wikipedia Dump
 -----------------------------------------

-First, you need to download a Wikipedia dump file from [Wikimedia Downloads](https://dumps.wikimedia.org/).
+First, you need to download a Wikipedia dump file (e.g., enwiki-latest-pages-articles.xml.bz2) from [Wikimedia Downloads](https://dumps.wikimedia.org/).

+We currently support only English and Japanese, and more languages will be supported in the near future.
+Note that, to process Japanese Wikipedia dumps, you need to to install [*mecab-python*](https://pypi.python.org/pypi/mecab-python) package.

 Most of the commands explained below have two options *\--pool-size* and *\--chunk-size*, which are used to control [multiprocessing](https://docs.python.org/2/library/multiprocessing.html).